This describes how to deploy a Global Database Network (GDN) across regions.

 - You can select the following types of storage plans: storage plans that apply to regions inside mainland China, and storage plans that apply to China (Hong Kong) and regions outside China.
 You can purchase only one storage plan for each type.

 - A storage plan can be used by all the clusters in the regions that are specified by the Plan Type parameter.
 You can select Mainland China or China (Hong Kong) and regions outside China.
-For more information, see FAQ.
+For more information, see Scale-out and scale-in.

 - If the capacity of your storage plan is insufficient, you can upgrade the storage plan.
 However, storage plans cannot be downgraded.